How To Calculate How Much Heat A Greenhouse Needs?

-So, how much heating will your greenhouse need during winter?
-This is a question you have to first answer before introducing a heater into your structure….and that’s where a greenhouse heater calculator comes in.
+So, how much heat will your greenhouse need during winter This is a question you have to first answer before introducing a heater into your structure….and that’s where a greenhouse heater calculator comes in.

 The secret here lies in figuring out the number of BTUs required to sufficiently heat the space.

 As you may know, these calculations are so crucial.